sourcejs/Source/core/api/README.md

 ## HTML

-Get all, or filtered specs HTML
+Get all, or specific Spec HTML

 ```
 /api/specs/html